$296,790Average Value$146Average Price per Sq Ft8Homes For Sale

 Radiation levels and safety plans at Exelon Nuclear Power Plant

 Living near the Exelon Nuclear Power Plant comes with environmental, health and safety factors to consider.
 Small amounts of radioactivity are common, and radiation levels are monitored by the plant and the Illinois Emergency Management Agency.
-Every year, the plant mails residents a safety plan for what to do in case of emergency.
+Every year, the plant mails residents a safety plan for what to do in case of an emergency.

 Written By